priyanshu2003719/Customer-Segmentation-Analysis/README.md

 ### STEP 5: SELECTING FEATURES FOR CLUSTERING

+**1.This is used to prepare your data for Machine Learning (specifically clustering or segmenting your customers).**

 | Component | What it does | Why it is used |
 | :--- | :--- | :--- |
 | **`customer_data`** | Refers to your main dataset (the DataFrame). | To tell Python which source of information to look at. |